 Best for competitive rates: LightStream

 Why LightStream stands out: LightStream, an online-lending arm of Truist Bank, offers personal loans with competitive interest rates.
-And, if you’re willing to do some extra leg work, you might be able to qualify for LightStream’s “rate beat” program, which shaves another 0.1 percentage point off your interest rate if you’re offered a lower interest rate by another lender and meet certain conditions.
+And, if you’re willing to do some extra leg work to get an offer with lower interest, you might be able to qualify for LightStream’s “rate beat” program, which shaves another 0.1 percentage point off your interest rate if you’re offered a lower interest rate by another lender and meet certain conditions.

 • Same-day loans possible — If you’re really in a hurry to get your loan funded, LightStream may be a good fit.
 If your application is approved and you complete final verification by 2:30 p.m.
 Eastern time, your loan funds could be deposited in your bank account the same business day.